Nzavo/Customer-Analytics-XYZ-Insurance/README.md

    - Run the scripts in `sql/` to create the analytics-friendly views.

 4. **Open Power BI Dashboards**
-   - Launch the `360° Customer Dashboard.pbix.pbix` file to explore the 360° dashboards.
+   - Launch the `360° Customer Dashboard.pbix` file to explore the 360° dashboards.